 Note: A/B test results with samples sizes of less than 30 are automatically considered as insignificant.

-If you set the dropdown in the bottom module to "Chance To Outperform", then the chart will display the chance to outperform for each variant.
+If you set the dropdown in the bottom module to "AB Test - Significance", then the chart will display the chance to outperform for each variant.
 This is calculated using the methods outlined below, and it will show how often a certain variant will likely convert better than the baseline.

 Results with a sample size above 30 and chance to outperform of greater than 97.5% are assumed to be significant.

-In our example, we can see that neither segment has a chance to outperform over the baseline, since both segments negatively impacted our baseline.
+In our example, we can see that both segments has a really low chance to outperform over the baseline, since both segments negatively impacted our baseline.

 Chance to outperform is the probability that our variant (A) is better than our baseline (B).
 We use a two-tailed test with a 95% confidence interval to judge whether or not a result is significant.
 A 97.5% chance to outperform is the threshold for outperform significance.
 A 2.5% chance is also a significant result, but it signals a significant chance to underperform.